|

 How Can I Place An Order?

-I suggest you use the on-line PayPal Shopping Cart System to place and pay for your order.
+I primarily suggest you use the on-line PayPal Shopping Cart System to place and pay for your order.
 This option will result in you receiving your order with the least delay.
-Phone Ordering is now available through our physical Store location.
-Call (530) 477-1957 during store hours (11 AM to 7 PM, Pacific Time, subject to other commitments) Monday through Saturday.
-If you reach the answering machine, please leave a message and I'll return your call as soon as possible (I might just be outside flintknapping or might be out of state at a show).
-Please have your credit card information including billing zip code and card verification code ready when calling in.
+Phone Ordering is not currently available due to the closure of our storefront location.
+Feel free to send an e-mail and ask us to call you in order to discuss what you might wish to purchase.
+If you then wish to place the order, please have your credit card information including the billing zip code and card verification code.

 BACK TO TOP